Podiceps: Systematics

+The chicks of all Podiceps grebes (including P. major, but not those of the related genus Aechmophorus) have boldly striped heads, with alternating black and white stripes; they are often colloquially called "humbugs" from their resemblance to humbug sweets.
+They lose these markings as they mature during their first winter.

+Fossils

 One of the very oldest fossil grebes known to date actually belongs to this genus.
 Regarding grebes, the fossil record leaves much to be desired, being quite complete for the last 5 million years before present but very incomplete before the Pliocene.